AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel.md

 1. [Open the [!DNL Mixpanel] credentials page in [!DNL Commerce Intelligence]](#stepone)
 1. [Retrieve your [!DNL Mixpanel] API credentials](#steptwo)
-1. [Enter your [!DNL Mixpanel] API credentials in Commerce Intelligence](#stepthree)
+1. [Enter your [!DNL Mixpanel] API credentials in [!DNL Commerce Intelligence]](#stepthree)

-To complete this process, you need to open two browser windows or tabs - one for [!DNL Commerce Intelligence], the other for your [!DNL Mixpanel] account.
+To complete this process, you need to open two browser windows or tabs, one for [!DNL Commerce Intelligence] and the other for your [!DNL Mixpanel] account.

 ## Opening the [!DNL Mixpanel] credentials page {#stepone}

 Get started:

 1. Go to the `Connections` page under **[!DNL Manage Data** > **Connections]**.

 1. Click **[!UICONTROL Add a New Source]**, located on the right side of the screen above the `Data Sources` table.

 1. Click the [!DNL Mixpanel] icon and the credentials page open.

 Leave this page open for now and switch to the browser window with your [!DNL Mixpanel] account.